j-beresford/monte_carlo/README.md

 # Simple Monte Carlo
-Example code, updated from HarvardX Data Science: Probability
+Example code, based on material from HarvardX Data Science: Probability.
+Note this allows for weighted estimates based on a weighted coin.